Sluggo-Issue-Tracker/Sluggo-API/README.md

 After every pull request merged, make sure to run `python manage.py makemigrations` and `python manage.py migrate` to get any new tables that are necessary.
 Migrations and the database table are automatically gitignored, so you will not be able to run the program without doing this.

 After that, to run the django server do `python manage.py runserver` and navigate to `localhost:8000`

+## Generating Documentation

+The documentation engine relies on a schema file.
+To generate do `python manage.py generateschema > schema.yml`.